usmanaliqureshi/linux/README.md

 ## Ubuntu 32 bit (i686)

-* You can install Chromium from Ubuntu Store as Google Chrome is no more available for 32bit Ubuntu.
+* If you are using 32 bit Ubuntu Distro then you can install Chromium from Ubuntu Store as Google Chrome is no more available for 32bit Ubuntu.

 ## Ubuntu 14.04